autcn/SiS.Communcation/README.md

 |:-:|:-:|
 | Length | Message Content |

-The length is a 32-bit integer in host network order.
+The length is a 32-bit integer in host byte order.
 If network byte order is used,  please use the following code:
 ``` CSharp
             _tcpServer = new TcpServer(new SimplePacketSpliter(true));